 Campaign highlights

-Thank you to the hundreds of Campaign members who have lent their advocacy to the HIP campaign this year as well as in years past.
+Thank you to the hundreds of Campaign members who have advocated for the program over many years.

 In addition to our budgetary success, the Campaign has successfully advocated: